-Since 2013, I have taught Mindfulness, Meditation and Resilience in thousands of courses, classes, workshops, and retreats.
+Since 2013, I have taught Mindfulness, Meditation and Resilience in about 5,000 courses, classes, workshops, and retreats online and in person.

-In that time, Bromley Mindfulness has become a community on a journey of self-discovery, learning focus and calmness in an increasingly frantic world.
+In that time, Bromley Mindfulness has become a community of friends on a journey of self-discovery, learning focus and calmness in an increasingly frantic world.

 This is a catchment area of over 1 million people.
 We have built a natural presence through our active and engaged student community.

-I want to tell you about me, my personal story, about the Mindfulness-Based Resilience framework that I teach, and how it can help you.
+I want to tell you about my meditation journey, the Mindfulness-Based Resilience Framework I teach and how it can help you.

 In 2009 I found myself in yet another high-pressure job.
+This was all part of my plan to push myself to earn more and be more successful.
 Managing the stress that resulted had become increasingly difficult.

-I was searching hard for answers to help me understand my experiences.
-In late 2009, I was in Waterstone's bookshop in Bluewater running through the shelves.
-I was looking for answers to what felt like a multitude of problems.
+I was studying hard to understand my experiences.
+In late 2009, I was in Waterstone's bookshop in Bluewater, looking for answers to my mountain of problems.
 I picked up a book called 'The Power of Now' by Eckhart Tolle.
 It was a New York Times bestseller.
-It seemed to offer some insight into how I felt, so I bought it and took it home to read.
+It seemed to offer insight into how I felt, so I bought it and took it home to read.

-For the first time, I realised that there was an alternative to how I felt and thought.
+I realised there was an alternative to how I felt and thought.
 The feeling of liberation was immense.
-I hadn't learned a new concept.
-It was an intuitive realisation.
 I now viewed the world from an entirely different perspective.
-I had discovered the perspective of the present moment.
+I had discovered the present moment.

-The key to this new perspective, we were told, is 'Presence' or 'present moment awareness'.
+The key to my new perspective, we were told, is 'Presence' or 'present moment awareness'.
 This was a 'way of being' which transcended our everyday awareness.

 Often, awareness is clouded by unhelpful thoughts and unwanted emotions.
 I began practising Presence in my day.